Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: INTRODUCTION

 Differentiable digital signal processing (DDSP)~\cite{engel2020ddsp, hayes2024review} for filter design is an approach that applies automatic differentiation to digital signal processing operations.
 By implementing filters in a differentiable manner, it becomes possible to backpropagate loss gradients through their parameters, enabling data-driven optimization without losing domain knowledge.
 DDSP has gained popularity due to these domain-appropriate inductive biases, yet it still presents several challenges~\cite{hayes2024review}.
 The parameters of differentiable filters are often constrained by stability conditions~\cite{kuznetsov2020differentiable}, may be subject to the responsibility problem~\cite{hayes2025audio}, and may span different domains and distributions, making optimization nontrivial.

 In artificial reverberation, the feedback delay network (FDN) became a particularly popular choice for late reverberation modeling due to its versatility and computational efficiency~\cite{jot1991digital, valimaki2012fifty}.
 More recently, the use of FDN has also gained traction within DDSP frameworks for blind reverb estimation~\cite{lee2022differentiable, gotz2025matching} and effects matching~\cite{yu2025diffvox}.
-The application of differentiable FDNs is also supported by research focused on gradient-based optimization without the use of neural networks, aiming instead to optimize FDN parameters for a given target room impulse response (RIR) in a more traditional fashion~\cite{dal2023differentiable, santo2024optimizing, mezza2024dfdn, mezza2024modeling}.
+The application of differentiable FDNs is also supported by research focused on gradient-based optimization without the use of neural networks.
+Instead of training a model, the algorithm directly fine-tunes the FDN's parameters to improve its perceptual quality~\cite{dal2023differentiable, santo2024optimizing, dal2024rir2fdn} or match the characteristics of a target room impulse response (RIR)~\cite{mezza2024data, mezza2024modeling, giampiccolo2025modeling, giampiccolo2024differentiable}.

 The design of an FDN typically follows a two-step process.
 First, a lossless FDN~\cite{rocchesso2002circulant} is constructed such that the input energy circulates through the feedback loop without attenuation, resulting in no decay over time.
 In the second step, attenuation filters are added to the feedback paths to control the rate of energy decay, thereby determining the system's reverberation time ($T_\textrm{60}$).
 While the latter is more crucial when matching a target RIR, given the perceptual role of $T_{60}$, poor lossless FDN designs can lead to coloration and sparseness issues that degrade the plausibility of the system's output.
+These issues typically manifest as metallic ringing and temporal roughness, respectively, causing the output to deviate from an ideal smooth late reverberation by introducing prominent resonances and temporal fluctuations.
 Our previous work~\cite{dal2023differentiable, santo2024optimizing} addressed this by optimizing the frequency-independent parameters using gradient descent to produce a perceptually colorless and temporally dense response.